Why social science matters

 The social sciences are the understanding of people, society, economy and places.

-Social science enables us all to understand our rapidly changing and interconnected human world.
-Understanding society equips us with the skills and essential evidence to improve it, helping solve some of society’s most pressing challenges, helping us to make the population healthier, the economy stronger, the climate greener, and social structures fairer.
+Understanding society in this way equips us with the skills and essential evidence to improve it, helping solve some of society’s most pressing challenges – making the population healthier, the economy stronger, the climate greener, and social structures fairer.
+For example, the Bradford clean air zone was introduced after social science research showed that air pollution was impacting residents’ health.

 “The social sciences have a critical contribution to make in helping us understand, imagine, and craft a more sustainable future for all.”

-UNESCO
+UNESCO 2013

 UK social science delivers tangible real-life impact at local, national and global scales – and provides good value for money.
 UK universities are among the top ranked in the world for social science, with ten UK based universities being ranked in the top 50 universities in the world for social science, of which three of these are ranked in the top ten.